Food and Drug Administration (FDA)

 The agency’s origins began with the passage of the 1906 Pure Food and Drugs Act, a law created to curb manufacturer abuses in the consumer product marketplace.
 It was officially named the Food and Drug Administration in 1930.

 But even with a system in place to ensure a new or existing product’s safety and minimize its risks, unexpected complications can arise.

-Critics and consumer watchdog groups accuse the FDA of being too influenced by Big Pharma and say the agency approves drugs too quickly.
+Critics and consumer watchdog groups accuse the FDA of being too influenced by Big Pharma and denounced major deficiencies in the FDA system for ensuring the safety of drugs in the U.S. market.
 They also say the current FDA method for clearing medical devices for sale, the 510(k) premarket approval process, allows untested devices to harm consumers.

 As a result, the public’s approval of the FDA has steadily declined.
 In 2015, only about half of Americans thought the FDA was doing a good job of protecting the public.
 In 2022, one study in JAMA Network Open found that most Americans want the FDA to be more transparent about drug approvals, clinical trials, drugs that have been discontinued and more.